MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 ## Properties

-The properties object contains two properties, `lenses` and `metadata`.
+The `properties` object contains two properties, `lenses` and `metadata`.
 The `lenses` property contains information about the tiles on the dashboard.
 The `metadata` property is reserved for potential future features.

 ### Lenses

 The `lenses` property contains the dashboard.
-The lens object in this example contains a single property called "0".
-Lenses are a grouping concept that isn't currently implemented.
-For now, all of your dashboards have this single "0" property on the lens object.

 ### Parts

-The object underneath the "0" contains two properties, `order` and `parts`.
+The `lenses` property contains two properties, `order` and `parts`.
 Currently, `order` is always set to 0.
 The `parts` property contains an object that defines the individual parts (also referred to as tiles) on the dashboard.

 The `parts` object contains a property for each part, where the name of the property is a number.
 The number isn't significant.